 I think my strengths would be creating an innovative immersive sitting experience and renovating a cultural dining experience in a poetic way.
-When foodies sit down at the sunken booths, they are surrounded by copper inlay patterns of the floor, as if surrounded by clouds.
+When foodies sit down at the sunken booths, they are surrounded by copper inlay patterns on the floor, as if surrounded by clouds.
 Lowering their eye levels and using low floor lights and candles on the tables creates a new dining experience and brings intimacy to a group of customers.

 How do you think your own culture and environment have shaped your personal and professional creative vision?

 The pragmatic and down-to-earth quality of Cantonese culture has deeply inspired me to be an honest and non-pretentious designer.
-Growing up with two mother languages, both Cantonese and Mandarin shaped my interest in languages and inspired me to study new languages like English, French, and Japanese.
+Growing up with two mother languages, Cantonese and Mandarin, shaped my interest in languages and inspired me to study new languages like English, French, and Japanese.
 Also, overcoming all the cultural and language barriers taught me the power of empathy — it will always be my lens to approach a new challenge and my ultimate design goal.